 The principles that Judge Alito announced in these two cases echo in his work on the Supreme Court.
 Two terms ago, Justice Alito criticized state COVID policies that restricted worship more than some secular activities.
-In one case, he reprimanded Nevada for capping worship services at fifty people while letting casinos operate at half capacity.11 In another, he would have made California prove that "nothing short of" its restrictions on churches would "reduce the community spread of COVID-19" as much as the laxer restrictions on "essential" activities.12 In short, states may not treat secular activities better than religious ones without compelling reasons.
+In one case, he reprimanded Nevada for capping worship services at fifty people while letting casinos operate at half capacity.
+In another, he would have made California prove that "nothing short of" its restrictions on churches would "reduce the community spread of COVID-19" as much as the laxer restrictions on "essential" activities.
+In short, states may not treat secular activities better than religious ones without compelling reasons.
 And in Fulton v.
-City of Philadelphia, he drew on Fraternal Order of Police to advocate overruling Smith, in part because courts have struggled to discern whether laws target religion and whether exemptions are uneven.13
+City of Philadelphia, he drew on Fraternal Order of Police to advocate overruling Smith, in part because courts have struggled to discern whether laws target religion and whether exemptions are uneven.

-^{8.
-34} PA.
+8. 34 PA.
 CONS.
 STAT. §§ 2901(d), 2965.

-^{9.} Blackhawk v.
+9. Blackhawk v.
 Pennsylvania, 381 F.3d 202, 210 (3d Cir.
 2004).
-10. Id. at 209.

 Critics knock Justice Alito as narrowly protecting conservative Christians.
-14 But as Fraternal Order of Police and Blackhawk illustrate, his free-exercise commitment protects people of all faiths, just as the Constitution demands.
+But as Fraternal Order of Police and Blackhawk illustrate, his free-exercise commitment protects people of all faiths, just as the Constitution demands.